dotnet/standard/docs/faq.md

-The primary reason we expose this type in .NET Standard is because the usage is fairly high and typically not associated with creating new app domains but for interacting with the current app domain, such as registering an unhandled exception handla or asking for the application's base directory.
+The primary reason we expose this type in .NET Standard is because the usage is fairly high and typically not associated with creating new app domains but for interacting with the current app domain, such as registering an unhandled exception handler or asking for the application's base directory.

 ## Is `MarshalByRefObject` (remoting) part of .NET Standard?